Vinayak-14/Blog-Shog/readme.md

 # Blogging Website using pure HTML, CSS and JS.

 This project is a mini version of a working blogging website.
 This project is done by using only HTML, CSS and JS.
-This is a node.js app.
-And using firebase as its databse.
-Features of this Site :-
+This is a node.js app.Features of this Site :-

 1. Dynamic Blog pages.
 2. Have a dedicated editor for blogs.